Working with your doctor

 - You have certain types of psoriasis that are not as common or are more difficult to treat (e.g., generalized erythrodermic psoriasis, generalized pustular psoriasis).

-Dermatologists who specialize in psoriasis have extensive knowledge about all psoriasis treatments, including topical medications, systemic treatments, and light therapy.
+Dermatologists have extensive knowledge about all psoriasis treatments, including topical medications, systemic treatments, and light therapy.
 You can use the Dermatologist Finder to find one near you.